ranabrewer/MCA-2022/README.md

 | The Point of No Return | Michael Crawford and Sarah Brightman | Andrew Lloyd Webber | FIND | Operatic Duet | [Internet Archive](https://archive.org/details/cd_the-phantom-of-the-opera_andrew-lloyd-webber/disc2/02.06.+Andrew+Lloyd+Webber+-+The+Point+of+No+Return.flac) | .mp3 | 2 | 44100 Hz | 320 kb/s | 00:30 |
 | The Phantom of the Opera | Michael Crawford and Sarah Brightman | Andrew Lloyd Webber | FIND | Operatic Duet | [Internet Archive](https://archive.org/details/cd_the-phantom-of-the-opera_andrew-lloyd-webber/disc1/01.06.+Andrew+Lloyd+Webber+-+The+Phantom+of+the+Opera.flac) | .mp3 | 2 | 44100 Hz | 128 kb/s | 00:30 |

+After selecting the tracks and identifying the features, we then had to generate a waveform and a spectogram of each of the songs.